-Off the coast of Melbourne, Philip Island is home to the Penguin Parade, a magical sunset march of these adorable creatures from the ocean to their homes, that every child large and small will enjoy, (just make sure you’re rugged up).
-You can also get up close and personal with the entertaining colony of fur seals (one of the largest in Australia) as they frolic around on the island’s famous Seal Rock.
-As an island accessible by bridge it is an easy 2 hour drive from Melbourne or have one of our lovely staff arrange for a tour, with pick-up and drop-off at your Oaks hotel.
+Off the coast of Melbourne, Phillip Island is home to the famous Penguin Parade, a magical sunset march where the largest Little Penguin colony in the world returns from a day in the ocean to their island homes.
+Kids and adults will feel the magic as these seabirds waddle back to their burrows.
+Make sure you’re rugged up for the cold as you stake out a spot.
+On Phillip Island there is loads more to do including getting up close and personal with the entertaining colony of fur seals (one of the largest in Australia) as they frolic around on the island’s famous Seal Rock.

 Kangaroo Island, Adelaide